There are different types of myeloma. The treatment you need is usually the same whichever type you have but the type can change how it affects you.

 - no related problems with organs or tissues

-Because it doesn't seem to do any harm or cause problems, MGUS does not usually need treatment.
+Because it doesn't usually cause any symptoms or cause problems, MGUS does not usually need treatment.
 Some people with MGUS go on to develop myeloma, so your specialist or GP will see you regularly for check ups.
 About 1 out of 100 people with MGUS (1%) develop myeloma each year.

 A plasmacytoma is a tumour made up of plasma cells that are all one type.
 They can be found in bone or soft tissue.
 You might have one area of plasmacytoma and this is called solitary plasmacytoma.
 Some people have more than one plasmacytoma and this is called multiple solitary plasmacytoma.